 Most bags of compost and manure say they have about .1-.1-.1 of the big 3.
 I have tested my own compost and it is somewhat higher but still not in the 10 10 10 range recommended for most plants.
 So, how do you get enough without using fertilizers?
 Is 10-10-10 the same as .1-.1-.1?
 Am I missing something?

-I’m really glad you asked.
+I’m glad you asked.
 There are 3 things I’d like to address…

 In many countries, in order to be considered a fertilizer, a product must contain a minimum percentage of total nitrogen, available phosphate and soluble potash.

-That’s how nature does it, and it takes time.
-Most of these nutrients are not so quickly “available.”
+That’s how nature does it, but it takes time, so most of these nutrients are not so quickly “available.”

-That means much of the NPK in these fertilizers doesn’t get counted on the label, which means many fertilizers used in organic gardening don’t qualify as a fertilizer, and look like poor value when compared to the high numbers of a chemical fertilizer.
+That means much of the NPK in these fertilizers doesn’t get counted on the label, which means many fertilizers used in organic gardening don’t qualify as a fertilizer.

 That’s why things like compost and kelp aren’t technically “fertilizers.”
-For example, the kelp I used to sell was 0.1-0.5-1.0.
+For example, the seaweed fertilizer I use is only a 0-0-1.

-That’s one reason why quality compost and biostimulants like sea minerals are often the best garden fertilizer choices – they supply everything in tiny amounts, just to make sure all of the nutrients are covered.
+That’s one reason why quality compost and biostimulants like sea minerals are often the best garden fertilizer choices – they supply everything in small amounts, which ensures all of the nutrients are covered.

-And when you mentioned that you're compost doesn’t reach the "10-10-10 range recommended for most plants," the fact is that range is recommended for the profits of the manufacturers, not for the health of the plants.
+And when you mentioned that your compost doesn’t reach the 10-10-10 range recommended for most plants, the truth is that range isn’t really recommended for any plant – it’s just something fertilizer manufacturers came up with.

 You asked how to get enough nutrients without using fertilizers, and the heart of the question is really, “how much of each nutrient does a plant need?”

 The answer is shockingly little.
 Only tiny amounts of each nutrient are actually removed from the soil when we harvest the vegetable garden.
-We’re talking grams of each nutrient for your whole garden.
+We’re talking grams of each nutrient.

 The bottom line is: